YeoLab/sailor/README.md

 These are the minimum required arguments needed to run the pipeline (you can view the same information inside the example.yml file):

 This is a BAM file ([Example](https://github.com/YeoLab/sailor/blob/master/CWL-SINGULARITY-pipeline-building-code/example/ce11_example_single_end.bam)) of your reads aligned to the genome.
-You can generate this file using any short read aligner, and it does not need to be sorted (the pipeline will split + sort things for you).
-Our example.bam is a downsampled BAM file containing the first 10,000 lines (9,983 reads) of a real sample:
+You can generate this file using any short read aligner, and it does not need to be sorted (the pipeline will split + sort things for you). **Note: You should check whether your aligner provides the MD tag, as this is necessary to determine the non A/G mismatches between the reference and query.** Our example.bam is a downsampled BAM file containing the first 10,000 lines (9,983 reads) of a real sample:
 ```YAML
 input_bam:
   class: File